 Post 280 supports the Junior ROTC programs for two Chesapeake schools.

 Post 280 sponsors a Law and Order evening to honor the Chesapeake Police Departments - Patrolman of the Year, Chesapeake Sheriff Departments - Deputy of the Year, Fire Department/EMT - Officer of the Year, and Virginia State Police - Division 5, Trooper of the Year.

-Post 280 host a Thanksgiving Dinner for the veterans of the local Veterans Hospitals - usually 50 very hungry veterans from the Vietnam to the Persian Gulf Wars.
+Post 280 host a Thanksgiving Dinner for the veterans of the local Veterans Hospitals and the Virginia Beach Veterans Home veterans - usually 50 very hungry veterans from the Vietnam to the Persian Gulf Wars.
 If you want to see the look of pure bliss, come see these veterans dig into a Thanksgiving Dinner.
 The cook can always use some help.